 This module introduces fundamentals of curriculum planning and development.
 Focus will be on creating content-rich curricula that provide culturally relevant learning experiences for students and enable them to connect meaningfully to other content areas and experiences outside the classroom.
-Students will gain valuable skills in developing curricula that meet content area standards while addressing students’ varied learning needs; providing individualized instruction (including use of IEPs in the classroom); and strategies for authentic assessment.
+Teacher candidates will gain valuable skills in developing curricula that meet content area standards while addressing students’ varied learning needs; providing individualized instruction (including use of IEPs in the classroom); and strategies for authentic assessment.

 This module focuses on assessment.
 Topics include formal classroom assessment (for example, tests, writing assignments, and projects); informal classroom assessment (as carried out in classroom discussions, monitoring of small groups, one-on-one observations and discussions, and students’ self-assessment and peer assessment); grading; and external standardized assessment.
 The module also includes preparation for the MAT program summative assessment.

 You’ll learn about your responsibilities as a teacher and how those duties affect your relationship with your students.
 As the lead teacher in the classroom, you’ll apply all your course work to ensure your teaching meets the needs of your school and each student’s academic achievement goals.

 At the end of the school year, you’ll finish your research project.

 This course introduces teacher candidates to the legal requirements and educational rights of students with disabilities and strategies for working with students with special needs, including the use of IEPs (individualized education plans), and collaborating with colleagues to meet the needs of students with disabilities.
 We also explore issues and trends in special education.